 - Medical kit

-- Arrangement of sleeping bags and down jackets
+- The arrangement of sleeping bags and down jackets

 - Catering extra dietary requirements